namtung-git/backend-client/README.md

 ```shell
     docker-compose -f container/docker-compose.yml  pull
 ```
-To run the backend client using docker compose, drop the setting in .settings.yml and start the service with:
+To run the backend client using docker compose, drop the settings file in container/.settings.yml and start the service with:

 ```shell
     docker-compose container/docker-compose.yml up